 Howard W. Lutnick.
 Mr. Lutnick has served as our Chairman and Chief Executive Officer since February 2017.
 Mr. Lutnick also has served as the Chief Executive Officer of our advisor since February 2017.
 He joined Cantor in 1983 and was named President and Chief Executive Officer in 1991 and Chairman in 1996.
-Mr. Lutnick has served as the Chairman and Chief Executive Officer of Rodin Income Trust, Inc. since February
+Mr. Lutnick served as the Chairman and Chief Executive Officer of Rodin Income Trust, from February 2017 and as its President from January 2018, through the company's dissolution in December of 2022.

-2017 and as its President since January 2018.
-In addition, he served as Chief Executive Officer of Rodin Income Advisors, LLC since May 2017.
 Mr. Lutnick is also the Chairman of Newmark Group, Inc. (which operates as Newmark Knight Frank), one of the world's leading real estate advisory firms.
-He joined Cantor in 1983 and was named President and Chief Executive Officer in 1991 and Chairman in 1996.
 Mr. Lutnick is also the Chairman and Chief Executive Officer of BGC Partners, Inc., a leading global brokerage company servicing the financial and real estate markets.
 Mr. Lutnick holds a degree in economics from Haverford College.
 He is a member of the boards of the Zachary and Elizabeth M. Fisher Center for Alzheimer's Disease Research at Rockefeller University, National September 11 Memorial & Museum, and The Partnership for New York City.
 Mr. Lutnick received the Department of the Navy's Distinguished Public Service Award, the highest honor granted by the Navy to non-military personnel.